chelssmith/E-Commerce/README.md

     npm i

 ## Usage
-To use the server run command
+To use the server, run this command

-    noder server
+    node server

 ## Walkthrough